Energy in Moldova

+In August 2013, work began on a pipeline between Moldova and Romania that has now been completed and has broken Russia's monopoly on Moldova's gas supplies.
+Importing electricity from Romania began in 2022, thereby eliminating the need to buy electricity generated from Russian gas in Transnistria.
+Improved connectivity will be completed by 2025.
+As of June 2023, Moldova no longer imports oil or natural gas from Russia and has been granted access to the European Union's joint gas purchasing platform.
+Financial assistance was provided by the European Union, the World Bank, and the IMF in order to speed up this transition.

 Moldova lacks domestic sources of fossil energy and must import substantial amounts of petroleum, coal, natural gas, and other energy resources.
-Primary energy supply in 2018 was about half natural gas, a quarter oil and solid biomass one-fifth.
+The primary energy supply in 2018 was about half natural gas, a quarter oil, and solid biomass at one-fifth.

-Renewable energy is used in the country, primarily for electricity generation or heating.
-The projected share of renewable energy in the gross final consumption of energy in 2020 is 20%.
+Renewable energy has expanded rapidly, and Moldova is seeking to diversify its energy sources and cease purchasing from Russia.

 Overview

-Moldova imports all of its supplies of petroleum, coal, and natural gas, largely from Russia.
+Moldova imports all of its supplies of petroleum, coal, and natural gas; until 2022, imports came largely from Russia.

 Moldova was an observer to the treaty establishing the Energy Community from the outset (2006).
 Following its interest in full membership, the European Commission was mandated to carry out accession negotiations with Moldova in 2007.
 In December 2009, the Energy Community Ministerial Council decided on the accession, but made it conditional to amendment of Moldova's gas law.
 Moldova joined the Energy Community as a full-fledged member in March 2010.

 Moldova, together with the other contracting parties, has the following tasks and obligations: